Epowei/cloud-engineering-assignment1/exam_project/README.md

 - The Vagrantfile used for provisioning the two Ubuntu-based server is attached with other files including snapshots of the deployments.

-- The steps required to deploy a LAMP (stands for Linus, Apache, Mysql and PHP) stack laravel application using first bash script and then ansible will be briefly outlined in this documentation.
+- The steps required to deploy a LAMP (stands for Linus, Apache, Mysql and PHP) stack laravel application using first,bash script and then ansible will be briefly outlined in this documentation.

 ### - Bash Script Task:

-The required bash script is provided below with default arguments provided when running the script.
+The required bash script is provided below with four default arguments provided when running the script.
 The code is broken down into functions for reusability.

 `lamp.sh`